dfunckt/django-rules/README.rst

 Returning ``None`` signifies that the predicate need not be evaluated, thus leaving the predicate result up to that point unchanged.

-**Note:** This is new in version 1.1.0.
-It was possible to skip predicates in older versions by calling the predicate's ``skip()`` method, but this has been deprecated and support will be completely removed in a future version.

 Logging predicate evaluation
 ----------------------------